 The last phase of structuring the support team is Optimization.
 At this stage, the processes are aligned and stabilized, so the manager begins to invest in the team to reduce the cost of service, always taking great care not to decrease the standard of service.
 Therefore, investments in new tools such as chatbots or RPA may make sense for some parts of the process.

-At this stage, the manager of the helpdesk team must be able to have a systemic view, not only about his own team but also about the interfaces with other teams.
-This allows him to better identify the team’s efficiency levers and the contribution of this to the company’s results.
+At this stage, the manager must be able to have a systemic view, not only about his own team but also about the interfaces with others.
+This allows him to better identify the team’s efficiency levers and its contribution to the company’s results.
 In addition, it is also important to develop aspects of financial management, especially with regard to costs and dimensioning the return on investment.
 It is also desirable to develop skills in project management, to monitor the innovation projects that the team will work on.

-Anyway, the journey of structuring a team is long, and it requires a lot of development from the people on the team, but mainly from the service leader.
-In any case, it is essential that the essence of customer-centered service is not lost, and that, in the end, the customer is responsible for the company’s success, and for this reason it must be treated in a productive and pleasant way.
+Anyway, the journey of structuring a team is long and involves the development of people involved, but mainly from the service leader.
+It is essential that the essence of a customer-centred service is not lost, after all, the customer is responsible for the company’s success and, therefore, must be treated in a productive and pleasant way.